Need Help? Give us a call.

-Depending on county laws and state taxes, opening a liquor store can be a lucrative small town business.
+Depending on county laws and state taxes, opening a liquor store can be a lucrative small town business idea.
 Particularly in areas where grocery stores aren’t permitted to sell alcohol, liquor stores control the alcohol market in small towns.
 Be sure to read up on how to start a liquor store, because securing the documentation you need (like liquor licenses) can be tricky.

-A good handyman will always be in demand.
+A good handyman will always be in demand, even in small towns.
 If you’re frequently getting calls from friends, family, and neighbors to come take a look at a leaky pipe or wobbly board, you might be well on your way to starting a small-town business that works.

 Starting a contractor service will be relatively straightforward if you already work odd jobs, and have an idea of who will hire you.
 If people in the area are unfamiliar with your work, try to get in touch with a general contractor who’s willing to offer a small project, and hopefully pass on your name to future clients.
 In a word-of-mouth business like service work, repairs, and construction, the people you already know, and who know your work, are your strongest salespeople.

-You’re pretty much required to have a car if you live in a rural area, but being far away from a dealership can make routine servicing a hassle.
+You’re pretty much required to have a car if you live in a rural area or a small town, but being far away from a dealership can make routine servicing a hassle.
 Auto repair services fill an obvious need for small towns, and make life more convenient for locals, so consider whether there’s opportunity in your town to open up shop.

 Likewise, cars break down everywhere, and most tow trucks charge per mile.
 So, if your town is a significant distance between major cities, there might be an opportunity for your to start towing cars—even if you don’t have a proper repair shop.

 Some people just don’t like to clean, and there’s a good chance a few of them live in your town.
 Why not start a cleaning business for them?
 This is another service that benefits from a word-of-mouth referral system, and can even be paired with other services, like babysitting or yard work.
 Expert cleaning is a valuable skill, but not one that requires you to spend tons of money on courses or certifications, so this a great option if you’re looking for a side hustle with low overhead.